Variation of the fine structure constant caused by expansion of the Universe: Conclusions

 In present paper we calculate variation of the fine structure constant which must take place due to expansion of the Universe.
 For the pseudo -- Riemannian manifold it consist $\overset{\cdot }{\alpha }/\alpha =1.7\cdot 10^{-18}\left( s^{-1}\right) $ that only 5 time smaller than currently established constrains on this value $\overset{\cdot }{\alpha }/\alpha <5\cdot 10^{-18}\left( s^{-1}\right) $ [3].

 We also show that on the pseudo -- Riemannian manifold there exist adiabatic invariant for electromagnetic field which depends on the curvature and has a value very close (it differ by factor 3/2) to the laboratory measured Planck constant.
-Exact value for the Planck constant, as function of curvature and cosmological constant, can be calculated only within the framework of the complete Finslerian geometry and can be found in [11] and [12] .
+Exact value for the Planck constant, as function of curvature and cosmological constant, can be calculated only within the framework of the complete Finslerian geometry (which includes the cosmological constant in a natural way) and can be found in [11] and [12] .
 This suggests that we live not in the (pseudo-) Riemannian world, but in Finsler one.

-It is shown that double clock experiment is not appropriate for measurement of adiabatically changed values (particularly it can not be applied to measure the fine structure constant variation).
+It is shown that double clock experiment as well as the attempt to measure the variation of the fine structure constant by observing the spectra of quasars (by comparing several spectral lines), cannot be used to measure an adiabatically changed values (particularly these techniques can not be applied to measure the fine structure constant variation).